mauryask/Hostel-Mamagement-System/README.md

 # Hostel-Mamagement-System
- Cross-Platform Desktop Application Based On Java Swing And MySql.
+ Desktop application based On Java Swing And MySql.